ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Evaluation

 \subsection{Trade-offs in attention expansion}

 \name expands computational capacity through progressive activation of attention heads.
-As shown in Table~\ref{tab:thinking_ablation}, starting with 3 heads and expanding to 6 (3H~$\rightarrow$~6H) yields the best first-round accuracy, while 3H~$\rightarrow$~9H achieves the highest second-round accuracy on ImageNet-1K.
-Notably, by using loss weighting we can tune the model to put more focus on the first round or second round based on the desired trade-off between computation and accuracy.
-We also explore 3-stage variants in Table~\ref{tab:thinking_depth_ablation}, demonstrating that \name naturally scales to deeper thinking hierarchies and yields higher final accuracy.
 Generally, the number of thinking stages and the attention head expansion step size are hyperparameters, and their optimal configuration depends on the dataset and target efficiency objectives.
 In Figure~\ref{fig:variants}, we evaluate this trade-off and find that the 3H~$\rightarrow$~6H configuration offers the most favorable balance between accuracy and compute on ImageNet-1K.
-The 2H~$\rightarrow$~3H~$\rightarrow$~6H variant spans the widest GMACs range among the high-performing models, while incurring only a small drop in accuracy compared to 3H~$\rightarrow$~6H.
-At the upper end, 3H~$\rightarrow$~6H~$\rightarrow$~12H achieves the highest accuracy, surpassing 3H~$\rightarrow$~6H by at least 0.82 percentage points (p.p.), while raising the compute cost from around 5 GMACs to at least around 12 GMACs.
+The 2H~$\rightarrow$~3H~$\rightarrow$~6H variant spans the widest GMAC range among the high-performing models, while incurring only a small drop in accuracy compared to 3H~$\rightarrow$~6H.
+At the upper end, 3H~$\rightarrow$~6H~$\rightarrow$~12H achieves the highest final accuracy, surpassing 3H~$\rightarrow$~6H by 0.91 percentage points (p.p.), but raises the compute cost from 5.85 GMACs to 23.41 GMACs for only a marginal gain.
 This substantial increase in cost leads to lower overall efficiency compared to the 3H~$\rightarrow$~6H setup, underscoring the importance of aligning \nameNoSpace’s thinking strategy with specific deployment goals.
 Since we focus on configurations that offer the best trade-off between accuracy and GMACs, we adopt 3H~$\rightarrow$~6H for subsequent experiments.
-For a more detailed view, see Appendix~\ref{appendix_variants_zoomed}.
+For additional experiments and a larger depiction of Figure~\ref{fig:variants}, see Appendix~\ref{sec:thinking_ablation}.